-New Environmental Protection Agency comments confirm: Keystone XL fails President Obama’s own climate test.
-Now more than ever, it’s time for the president to reject the pipeline once and for all.
+Keystone XL fails President Obama’s own climate test.
+It’s time for the president to reject the pipeline once and for all.

 In fact, the pipeline would light the fuse to the continent’s biggest carbon bomb and kill any hope for keeping climate change within two degrees of warming.
 Any spill would devastate communities along the pipeline route, contaminate drinking water and wreck delicate ecosystems.

 Now more than ever, we need you to finish the job and issue a clear "NO" on this disastrous project now.
 I urge you to reject the Keystone XL pipeline today.